FirstAidForLife.org.uk Header

 Roads are busy with cars, buses, taxis, bikes and pedestrians.
-Since Covid19 many people are avoiding public transport.
 More families are out riding their bikes.
 At the same time, electric cars are also gaining popularity.
 They are silent, so you or your little ones may not hear them coming.
-Consequently our roads are dangerous places.
+Consequently our roads are dangerous places and road accidents are more and more common.

 This article gives you a brief overview as to what to do in order to stay safe on the road.
 It will also guide you through how to help safely in the event of an accident.
 Take one of our First Aid courses to properly gain the confidence to help.